 Symptom severity is related to both the CO level and the duration of exposure.
 For slowly developing residential CO problems, occupants and/or physicians can mistake mild to moderate CO poisoning symptoms for the flu, which sometimes results in tragic deaths.
 For rapidly developing, high-level CO exposures (e.g., associated with the use of generators in residential spaces), victims can rapidly become mentally confused, and can lose muscle control without having first experienced milder symptoms; they will likely die if not rescued.

 How can I prevent CO poisoning?

 Make sure appliances are installed and operated according to the manufacturer’s instructions and local building codes.
 Most appliances should be installed by qualified professionals.
-Have the heating system professionally inspected and serviced annually to ensure proper operation.
+Has the heating system been professionally inspected and serviced annually to ensure proper operation?
 The inspector should also check chimneys and flues for blockages, corrosion, partial and complete disconnections, and loose connections.

 Never operate a portable generator or any other gasoline engine-powered tool either in or near an enclosed space such as a garage, house, or other building.
 Even with open doors and windows, these spaces can trap CO and allow it to quickly build to lethal levels.

 Install a CO alarm that meets the requirements of the current UL 2034 safety standard.
 A CO alarm can provide some added protection, but it is no substitute for the proper use and upkeep of appliances that can produce CO.
 Install a CO alarm in the hallway near every separate sleeping area of the home.
 Make sure the alarm cannot be covered up by furniture or draperies.

 - Never use portable fuel-burning camping equipment inside a home, garage, vehicle, or tent unless it is specifically designed for use in an enclosed space and provides instructions for safe use in an enclosed area.

 - Never burn charcoal inside a home, garage, vehicle, or tent.